debuti/keso/README.md

 Extreme real-time operating system for RP2040 written in Rust.
 Extreme as in if the time constrains are violated the system halts.

 # Environment setup
-This chapter targets Ubuntu 20.04
+This chapter targets Ubuntu 20.04 LTS

 ## Build